Khumghale1/GadiGuru/README.md

 ## Google AI  use the api from there and use in your project
 aistudio.google.com

-## To make the user admin use the cler app or supabase app to make the user admin role and only after that u can be able to use the admin poetal
+## To make the user admin use the clerk app or supabase app to make the user admin role and only after that u can be able to use the admin poetal
 -----And to go to the Admin portal we have to go through the URL like www.aicarmarker.com/admin and only after that u can be able to go to the admin page.